garhow/riot/.gitea/issue_template/weapon.md

 ---

-name: "Weapon Template"
+name: "Weapon"
-about: "This template is for weapon suggestions!"
+about: "Suggest a new weapon to be added to the game."
 title: "[WEAPON] "
 labels: